 Psychedelic research currently is in Phase IIa

-MAPS are currently conducting a Phase IIa trial using MDMA-assisted therapy to treat anorexia nervosa.
+MAPS is currently conducting a Phase IIa trial using MDMA-assisted therapy to treat anorexia nervosa.
 Researchers at Johns Hopkins and Imperial College London are conducting pilot studies regarding the safety and efficacy of psilocybin to treat anorexia.

 - A range of eating disorders exists.
 The most prevalent eating disorders are anorexia nervosa and bulimia nervosa, affecting roughly 16 million people across the globe.
-People with eating disorders experience a risk of increased mortality, high years lived with disability (YLD) rates and a reduced quality of life.
+People with eating disorders experience a risk of increased mortality, high years lived with disability (YLD) rates and reduced quality of life.

 - Using psychedelics to treat eating disorders is a relatively novel application of these substances.
 Clinical trials using psychedelics, including psilocybin and MDMA, to treat eating disorders are in the early stages at institutions such as Johns Hopkins and Imperial College London.

 - A small number of companies are exploring this therapeutic application of psychedelics.
 Novamind and Tryp Therapeutics are two companies in this space, however, this number will likely increase as research progresses.